Jadenpoole3/atl-wdi/homework/culture/wiki-treasure-hunt.md

 7. A) Don't use True black.
 B) Add white space.
 C) Use fonts, but don't use too many or cursive fonts.

-8. 3 absences and 6 tardys
+8. 3 absences and 6 tardys.

 9.https://www.producthunt.com/pasta/publicapis